Skip to main content

 In My Community

 Waste dumping is illegal.
-Contact your local council, most councils have a form for reporting hazardous waste such as asbestos and they will organise the clean-up and prosecution of those responsible.
+Contact your local council – most councils have a form for reporting hazardous waste products such as asbestos, and they will organise the clean-up and prosecution of those responsible.
 To find your council’s details please visit the My Council website.
-They have contact information for all WA council’s www.mycouncil.wa.gov.au

-In addition to contacting your local council also contact Environment Protection Authority if the dumped product is in public areas or bushland.
-They have a specific pollution email address pollutionwatch@dwer.wa.gov.au and their contact number is 1300 784 782.
+In addition to contacting your local council, you can also contact the Environment Protection Authority if the dumped product is in public areas or bushland.
+Visit their website, or contact via one of the following methods:

 I have been exposed to asbestos or silica dust at work, what do I do?